csswizardry/csswizardry.github.com/downloads.md

-**N.B.** If you download any of the below and then go on to [hire me](/services/), be sure to mention your license key and I will deduct the cost of your downalod(s) from your final invoice.
+**N.B.** If you download any of the below and then go on to [hire me](/services/), be sure to mention your license key and I will deduct the cost of your download(s) from your final invoice.

 ## Trade Secrets: Secret Performance Tools (and How to Use ’Em)